pinterest/api-description/README.md

 components for reuse and portability using JSON Schema references (`$ref`).
 It is available in both JSON (`openapi.json`) and YAML (`openapi.yaml`).

+## Extensions

+Any [OpenAPI extensions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#specification-extensions) used will be documented in [extensions](extensions.md).

 ## Contributing

 Because this schema is used internally by Pinterest's API infrastructure, we